amritofficial88/Incognito-Chat/README.md

 WhisperChat is a secure and ephemeral chat platform designed for complete anonymity.
 With no logs, no saved messages, and end-to-end encryption, it ensures your conversations remain private and temporary.
 Communicate freely without worrying about leaving a digital trace.

-## Features ✨
+## Features 🛠️

 - **End-to-End Encryption:** Ensuring all messages remain private and secure. 🔐
 - **Anonymous Chat:** No registration or login required—just join and chat. 👥
 - **Self-Destructing Messages:** Messages vanish as soon as the chat ends. 🕒
 - **Cross-Platform Compatibility:** Seamlessly accessible on mobile and desktop. 📱💻

-## Tech Stack 🛠️
+## Tech Used

 ### **Frontend:**
-- React ⚛️
+- React
-- TypeScript 📝
+- TypeScript
-- Tailwind CSS 🎨
+- Tailwind CSS
-- Vite ⚡
+- Vite
-- Deployed on Vercel 🚀
+- Deployed on Vercel

 ### **Backend:**
-- Node.js 🟢
+- Node.js
-- TypeScript 📝
+- TypeScript
-- WebSockets 🌐
+- WebSockets
-- Deployed on Render 🌍
+- Deployed on Render

 ## Usage Flow 📖